s-victor/TinyPedal/docs/customization.md

 ## Shared Memory API
 Shared Memory API options can be accessed from `Config` menu in main window.
+Some options may only be relevant to certain API.

+    api_name
+Set API name for accessing data from supported API.

     access_mode
-Set access mode for shared memory API.
+Set access mode for API.
 Mode value `0` uses copy access and additional data check to avoid data desync or interruption issues.
 Mode value `1` uses direct access, which may result data desync or interruption issues.
 Default mode is copy access.

     process_id
-Set rF2 process ID string for accessing API from server.
-Currently this option is a placeholder, and should be left blank.
+Set process ID string for accessing API from server.
+Currently this option is only relevant to RF2.

     enable_active_state_override
 Set `true` to enable `active state` manual override.